Sephardic Communities and the Holocaust

-What can a wedding photo tell us about the struggle to survive of a centuries-old culture?
-Or a private letter, about the ordeal faced by an entire community at a particular point in history?
-Or a simple dress, about the will for rebirth?
+What can a wedding photo tell us about the struggle to survive of the centuries-old Sephardic culture?
+Or a private letter, about the ordeal faced by one Sephardic community at a turning point in history?
+Or a simple dress, about a Sephardic mother’s will for rebirth?

 Popular orchestras featuring the mandolin, like this one in Rhodes, were prevalent throughout the Balkans during the early twentieth century.

 This 1929 documentary film titled “Jews of the Spanish Homeland” contains close-ups of the leading Balkan Sephardi rabbis of the time and rare footage of Jewish schools, residential quarters, synagogues, and cemeteries as well as a sampling of Sephardi religious customs.